zakariaaad/AngularCRUDApplication/README.md

 Tech Used : (Angular & Nodejs with express + Mysql)
 <br>
 ### `MySQL configuration`
+You will find a file employee.sql<br>
-You have to import database in phpmyadmin<br>
+You have to import this file in Mysql database using PhpMyAdmin<br>
 Module developped specificly for employee management application<br>

 ### you have to run this commmand in your CMD to install node modules  !!